Create a Jaw-Dropping Backyard Space

 - Allow the ground cover (i.e. turf, grasses, moss, etc.) to grow between the stepping-stones to blend the hardscape (decking) to the softscape (lawn area).

 - Redwood rounds make nice stepping-stones.
 If your decking is masonry, match the brick, flagstone, or tile.

-- Think about privacy when deciding where to place your hot tub.
 Check the views into your yard.
-Tall shrubs or plants can form an enclosure for your hot tub installation.
+Tall shrubs or plants can form an enclosure for your hot tub or pool installation.

-- How's the view from your hot tub?
 Is there attractive landscaping or a sunset view?
 Need to keep an eye on the children as you soak?
-Consider the line of sight from your spa.
+Consider the line of sight from your pool or spa.

 When it rains, which way does the water flow?
 Water should flow away from your house and other structures; it should not stand or puddle near your spa.
 Will you need extra grading or drains to ensure water doesn’t settle where your spa is going to be installed?

 Electrical power from the main panel of your house may also provide for your irrigation controller and other electrical needs, such as lighting.
 An electrician can install an extra outlet or hardwire additional controllers.
 Be sure your electrician consults the Pre-delivery Guide for your model before doing electrical work.